 Our findings can be summarized as follows.
 First, distress-induced bank bailouts lead to important increases in firms' expected probability of default as evaluated by the credit rating agency.
 In particular, firms borrowing from a bailed out bank see their probability of default increase with about 10% relative to similar firms borrowing from other banks.
 This effect is mainly driven by bailouts of transaction banks.
-Second, bailouts generate multiplier effects towards potential other sources of credit: the credit rating agency reduces its advisory trade credit limit to firms borrowing from bailed out banks.
+Second, bailouts generate multiplier effects towards potential other sources of credit: the credit rating agency reduces its advisory trade credit limit to firms borrowing from bailed out banks with about 11% relative to similar firms that are engaging unaffected banks.
 This effect mainly stems from crisis times.
 We also find that a firm's actual sales drop with about 8% after bank bailout.